DanielAndreasen/FASMA/README.md

 Probably [ARES](http://www.astro.up.pt/~sousasag/ares/) will also be integrated in the future.

-WARNING: This code is still under development and not fully tested.
+**WARNING**: This code is still under development and not fully tested.
 For bugs please report to the authors.
 Updates will be available soon!